 date the action must be completed.

-The member, LAR or DR may request assistance in the development or implementation of a CAP from the:
+The CDS employer or DR may request assistance in the development or implementation of a CAP from the:

-FMSA or others, if the plan is related to employer responsibilities; and
+FMSA or others, if the plan is related to CDS employer responsibilities; and

-MCO, if the CAP is related to the STAR+PLUS Home and Community Based Services (HCBS) program rules or requirements.
+MCO, if the CAP is related to the STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) program rules or requirements.

 Form 1741, Corrective Action Plan, is used to document the CAP.